zottacko/Notes/MacOS_customResolutions.md

 Then, open a text editor as an admin (or get ready to be prompted for your password upo saving later).
 Open the file named `DisplayVendorProductID-yyyy`, where `yyyy` is the Display Product ID from above (e.g. `DisplayProductID-59f1`).
 Make sure there is no file extension.
 If this file doesn't exist, create it.

+As of MacOS Catalina, `/System/Library/Displays/Contents/Resources/Overrides/` is Not writable, so it is necesary to create the corresponding `DisplayVendorID-xxxx/DisplayVendorProductID-yyyy` on `/Library/Displays/Contents/Resources/Overrides/` (e.g. `/Library/Displays/Contents/Resources/Overrides/DisplayVendorID-1e6d/DisplayProductID-59f1`)

 **Fourth**, enter the DisplayProduct ID info.

 Other than the DisplayProductID and the DisplayVendorID (that are now in decimal instead of hex), that should be self-explanatory, the other things here are: